General Terms and Conditions

 TERMS AND CONDITIONS – ACADEMY TRAINING

 Academy Training Course – Refund, replacement and cancellation terms

 Booking a Course

-Course bookings can be made by completing and returning the online booking form.
+Course bookings can be made online, or by completing a booking form.
 Receipt of your booking request will be confirmed by email.
 All booking requests will remain provisional until payment is received.
 Joining instructions will not be issued until booking requests are confirmed.